 When travelling on a footpath or shared path, a skater must keep as far left as practicable and give way to pedestrians (“pedestrian” here does not include other skaters, people on segways, or children on “wheeled toys”) (RR 242(1); maximum penalty: 2 pu).

 For a skater using a bicycle path or a separated footpath (defined in “Riding on paths and bicycle lanes”), RR 243(1) says that a skater must not be on that part of the path designated for pedestrians unless the skater is crossing the path by the shortest, safe route and does not stay on the path for longer than necessary to cross safely (maximum penalty: 2 pu).
 Skaters must also keep out of the way of bicycles (RR 243(2); maximum penalty: 2 pu).

 Finally, skaters, like cyclists, are prohibited from being towed by a moving vehicle, holding onto a moving vehicle, or travelling within two metres of the rear of a moving motor vehicle continuously for more than 200 metres (RR 244; maximum penalty: 2 pu).

-There are many other prohibitions contained in the Road Rules that also apply to skaters, because they fall within the definition of “pedestrians”; these include:
+There are many other prohibitions in the Road Rules that also apply to skaters, because they fall within the definition of “pedestrians”; these include:

 • failing to obey traffic signals (RR 231, 232; maximum penalty: 2 pu);